Alternative Provision Directory

 Schools

-Schools and other educational establishments have a responsibility to ensure that pupils accessing AP services are safe and are able to learn and achieve.
+Schools and other educational establishments have a responsibility to ensure that pupils accessing AP services are safe and can learn and achieve.
 They should therefore make sure appropriate quality assurance checks are undertaken before commissioning an AP provider and satisfy themselves that providers are not operating as unregistered independent schools.

 If a provider is offering: